naderinou/CrazyFlie/README.md

 # Nano

 Nano is a CrazyFlie 2 BLE-Unix based Python client.
-It was developped by Nader GEORGI during his last year in the University of South Brittany
+It was developped by Nader GEORGI during his last year in the University of South Brittany during "INF2344 - Synthese d’Images et Animation" course.

 The project had two phases :
 - Phase One :